 - USB ripping and Bluetooth – Do I need these features?

 - Operating the turntable – Do I want to manually cue records or let the turntable do that for me?
 Do I want to do any DJing?

 What else do I need to start listening to vinyl?

-Almost all budget turntables feature a built in phono preamp meaning you won’t have to purchase a dedicated one.
+Almost all budget turntables feature a built-in phono preamp meaning you won’t have to purchase a dedicated one before you can play records.
 A good pair of speakers and some records to play are all you’ll need.

 Should I purchase an automatic or manual turntable?

 Most budget turntables are automatic.
 They are much more convenient to use and better for beginners who aren’t comfortable cueing themselves.
 You can, however, cue automatic turntables manually if you wish.